Romanian calendar

-The Romanian calendar is the Gregorian, adopted in 1919.
+The Romanian calendar is the Gregorian calendar, adopted in 1919.
 However, the traditional Romanian calendar has its own names for the months.
 In modern Romania and Moldova, the Gregorian calendar is exclusively used for business and government transactions and predominates in popular use as well.
 Nevertheless, the traditional names of the months do appear in some contexts, for instance on ecclesiastical calendars produced by the Romanian Orthodox Church.

 History

 Romania adopted the Gregorian calendar on 1 April 1919, which became 14 April 1919.
 In 2019, the National Bank of Romania released a commemorative coin of 10 silver lei to celebrate the centenary of Romania's adoption of the calendar.